o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 toc: true
 ---

-This tutorial guides you through the process of creating an **Open 3D Engine (O3DE)** *project game release layout* for Windows PCs.
+This tutorial guides you through the process of creating an **Open 3D Engine (O3DE)** *project game release layout* for Windows computers.
 A project game release layout is a directory structure that contains the **Game Launcher** and the bundled assets needed to run the Game Launcher outside of the developer environment.
 You create a project game release layout when you build your project for release, known as a *release build*.

 A release build requires *bundled content*, which includes cached product assets stored in package (`.pak`) files.
 Cached product assets are located in the project's `Cache\pc` directory.
 The Game Launcher loads the bundled content that makes up a project, such as its levels, objects, environments, and gameplay logic.